hello-nrfcloud/backend/features/DeviceShadow.feature.md

 ## Verify a device sends shadow data to nRF Cloud, then I can receive the message via website

-Given I connect websocket with code `my-secret-shadow`
+Given I connect websocket with code `42.d3c4fb4d`

 Then wait for `1` minute(s)